|

 also seen sporting the revised design worn at the start of the game).

-were having with the numbers displayed on the shorts.
+also had problems with the numbers displayed on the shorts.
 They were red against

 France, but Mariner's had fallen off by the end of the game!
 Against West